 Barriers to Leaving an Abusive Relationship

 Many people ask “Why doesn’t the victim leave?
-Why does the victim stay?” as if it is that simple.
+Why does the victim stay?”–it is not that simple.
 It is important to understand that there are many barriers to safety in an abusive relationship.
 Leaving is often dangerous and there are many factors an abused partner must consider in the analysis of how to respond to an abusive partner.
 The better question is “Why does the abuser do this and how can I help the survivor gain access to safety?”
 The reality is that the most dangerous time for a survivor/victim is when she leaves the abusive partner; 75% of domestic violence related homicides occur upon separation and there is a 75% increase of violence upon separation for at least two years.
 These concerns are very real and must be addressed with safety planning.
+The following are common barriers:

 - Isolation: from friends, family, community support, resources, as abusers often attempt to cut off survivors from support networks as a control mechanism

-- Children: desire to provide them with a two-parent home, custody concerns (such as the abuser gaining custody which still occurs in 50% of places) etc.
+- Children: fear for their safety if abuser has threatened to hurt them if she leaves, custody concerns (such as the abuser gaining custody which still occurs in 50% of cases), child abuse that has occurred as a result of trying to leave in the past.

 - Fear: of retaliation; of being killed; of the abuser hurting loved ones; of being stalked; of not being believed; of unsupervised visits with the abuser putting children at risk

-- Lack of resources or information about available resources (e.g. lack of transportation to services or lack of access to the internet to find services)
+- Lack of resources or information about available resources such as lack of transportation to services or lack of access to the internet to find services or lack of resources in the survivor’s language.

 - Shelters are full and there is nowhere to safely go